Merchandise Mart: "Art on theMART"

 "Art on theMART" is a digital art display begun in 2018.
 It provides a 2.5 acre "canvas" (2 football fields) for digital artwork projected on the Chicago River facing facade of the Merchandise Mart.
+It featured works from the nonprofit organization Arts of Life.
 The project is intended to be the largest digital art projection in the world and is scheduled to occur over thirty years with annual showings initially between March and December.
 In 2019 it was expanded from five nights a week to every night.
 Displays begin 15 minutes after sunset and loop for two hours.
 Obscura Digital studio initially installed 34 projectors to allow the rotating roster of artists to display their work.

 Surroundings

 Dominating the skyline in the south end of the Near North Side, the Mart lies just south of the gallery district on the southern terminus of Franklin Street.
 Eateries and nightclubs abound on Hubbard Street one block to the north.
 The Kinzie Chophouse, popular with politicians and celebrities, stands on the northwest corner of Wells and Kinzie, across from the Merchandise Mart.
 The Chicago Varnish Company Building, listed on the National Register of Historic Places and now housing Harry Caray's restaurant, is located east on Kinzie Street.
 Across the street to the east is 325 N. Wells Street, home to The Chicago School of Professional Psychology and DIRTT Environmental Solutions.

-The Mart is not rectangular in shape, having been constructed after the bascule bridges over the Chicago River were completed.
+The Mart's footprint is a right trapezoid in shape, having been constructed after the bascule bridges over the Chicago River were completed.
 The control house for the double decked Wells Street Bridge stands between the lower level and the southeast corner of the building.
 The Franklin Street Bridge stands at the southwest corner of the building, at the junction of Orleans Street and Franklin Street.
 The building slants at the same angle as Franklin Street, from southeast to northwest along Orleans Street.